FAR -- Part 37

-Contracts for dismantling, demolition, or removal of improvements are subject to either the Service Contract Act (4l U.S.C.
-351-358) or the Davis-Bacon Act (40 U.S.C.
-3141 et seq.).
-If the contract is solely for dismantling, demolition, or removal of improvements, the Service Contract Act applies unless further work which will result in the construction, alteration, or repair of a public building or public work at that location is contemplated.
-If such further construction work is intended, even though by separate contract, then the Davis-Bacon Act applies to the contract for dismantling, demolition, or removal.
+Contracts for dismantling, demolition, or removal of improvements are subject to either 4l U.S.C. chapter 67, Service Contract Labor Standards or 351-358) or 40 U.S.C. chapter 31, subchapter IV, Wage Rate Requirements (Construction).
+If the contract is solely for dismantling, demolition, or removal of improvements, the Service Contract Labor Standards statue applies unless further work which will result in the construction, alteration, or repair of a public building or public work at that location is contemplated.
+If such further construction work is intended, even though by separate contract, then the Construction Wage Rate Requirements statute applies to the contract for dismantling, demolition, or removal.

-When a contract is solely for dismantling, demolition, or removal of improvements, the Miller Act (40 U.S.C.
-3131 et seq.) (see 28.102) does not apply.
+When a contract is solely for dismantling, demolition, or removal of improvements, 40 U.S.C. chapter 31, subchapter III, Bonds, (see 28.102) does not apply.
 However, the contracting officer may require the contractor to furnish a performance bond or other security (see 28.103) in an amount that the contracting officer considers adequate to --

 (a) Ensure completion of the work;